-While most Dungeons & Dragons campaigns deal mostly with interesting locations (like dungeons) and with the monsters inside it (like dragons), the one element that every DM handles differently is how the adventurers get to those locations.
+Most Dungeons & Dragons campaigns deal mostly with interesting locations (like dungeons) and with the monsters inside it (like dragons).
+The one element that every DM handles differently is how the adventurers get to those locations.
 There are a lot of ways you can handle overland travel in your D&D game and it is up to the Dungeon Master to choose which one fits best.

 Skip it entirely

 Although overland travel can be an awesome part of the game, there are enough reasons to skip straight to the destination.
 I mean, you and your friends took the time to get together and play in an intriguing narrative.
 You don’t want to waste time if you are not even sure if there is enough time to get through the whole adventure you have prepared.
 Especially if the travelling can be skipped for an simple reason.
 They could have travelled over safe roads, been in a secure caravan or been teleported to the destination.
 When you don’t have all the time in the world, don’t feel the need to get bogged down by extensive travelling mechanics.